-'Chelsea Bomber' Ahmad Rahimi to be sentenced Tuesday
+'Chelsea Bomber' Ahmad Rahimi gets multiple life sentences

 Education and family visits

-His attorney requested in his letter to the judge that Rahimi, as part of his sentencing, "be allowed to avail himself of any educational opportunities" that he might qualify for in prison.
+His sentencing attorney, Xavier Donaldson, requested in a letter to the judge that Rahimi, as part of his sentencing, "be allowed to avail himself of any educational opportunities" that he might qualify for in prison.

-"Since his arrest, Mr. Rahimi has completed classes in business, entrepreneurship and drama while in BOP (Federal Bureau of Prisons) custody," the letter added.
+"Since his arrest, Mr. Rahimi has completed classes in business, entrepreneurship and drama while in BOP (Federal Bureau of Prisons) custody," the letter said.

 Further, his attorney requested that "the court recommend to the Bureau of Prisons that Mr. Rahimi be housed in a location as close to Virginia as possible to facilitate family visitation.
 We make this request primarily because since Mr. Rahimi's arrest, he has only been allowed approximately six family visits."